 Unfortunately, this is not always the case.
-Doctors, nurses and other medical staff can make mistakes, and mistakes in medicine can change your life.
+Doctors, nurses and other medical staff can make mistakes, and medical errors in medicine can change your life.

 At McCoy & Sparks, PLLC, we represent individuals who have suffered injuries or developed an illness as a result of medical malpractice.
 We understand how stressful and emotional it can be when you trust a medical practitioner to take care of your health and they fail to do so.
-We understand how difficult the decision to pursue a claim for malpractice can be.
+We understand how difficult the decision to pursue legal action against a health care professional can be.

 If you or someone you love has been injured while under the care of a doctor, nurse or other medical profession, don’t hesitate to contact our Central Kentucky medical malpractice lawyers to help understand what you can do about it.